swails/blog/docs/software-development-architecture/main.md

 ![Software Engineering Core](tooling.svg)

-In the sections below, I'll briefly describe the importance of each component as well as the options and recommendations to satisfy each one.
+In the following sections, I'll briefly describe the importance of each component as well as the options and recommendations to satisfy each one.

 ## Auth Provider